Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Receiving Transaction Responses Asynchronously

-This section describes how to receive transaction responses asynchronously when the app
+Use the information in this section to receive transaction responses asynchronously when the app

 is in Cloud mode.
 For information about a follow-on service for this type of request,